 Lower Broadway Honkytonk Bars

 A Weekend in Nashville Itinerary would not be complete without venturing into the bars on Lower Broadway.
-Nicknamed Lower Broad, the street is the epicenter of Nashville nightlife.
+Nicknamed Lower Broad and Honky Tonk Highway, the street is the epicenter of Nashville nightlife.

-A must-see, Tootsie’s Orchid Lounge is the most well-known live music venue on the street.
+A must-see, Tootsie’s Orchid Lounge is the most well-known live music venue on Lower Broadway.
 Up-and-coming musicians have graced the stages at Tootsie’s for more than 60 years – and Willie Nelson, Patsy Cline and Waylon Jennings are just a few of the legendary country music singers to perform Tootsie’s.

-Other honkytonk bars to check out are Legends (one of our favorite live music venues!) and Robert’s Western World.
+Other honkytonk bars to check out on Nashville getaways are Legends (one of our favorite live music venues!) and Robert’s Western World.

 DAY 2 of Your Itinerary for Nashville